Tips for Mixing Enzymes and Taking Away from Home

-How can I give enzymes with my child's school lunch?
+How can I give enzymes to my child away from home?

-Often you can work with the school to arrange supplementation.
-If not, you may try mixing the enzymes into a cold drink in a thermos and adding ice cubes to keep it cold.
+You may try mixing the enzymes into a cold drink in a thermos and adding ice cubes to keep it cold.
 The cooler (even frozen) you keep an enzyme, the longer it lasts.
-This is important because enzymes become activated, and then start losing their activity once put into a liquid solution.
-Chewable enzymes may be an option for school.
+This is important because enzymes become activated and then start losing their activity once put into a liquid solution.
+Chewable enzymes may be an option.

 Enzymes remain active up to about 125-130 degrees Fahrenheit, but they will be inactivated by cooking temperatures.
-Enzymes can be added to foods after cooking, just prior to serving.
-Enzymes are not harmed at all by cold temperatures, in fact; the colder they are kept, the longer they keep their activity.
+Enzymes may be added to foods after cooking, just prior to serving.
+Enzymes are not harmed by cold temperatures; in fact, the colder they are kept, the longer they keep their activity.
 However, don’t store in the refrigerator due to the humid conditions.
 The freezer is dry and a good environment for enzymes.

-Can I use Houston's enzymes with other supplements and medications?
+Can I use Houston enzymes with other supplements and medications?

-For the vast majority of medications, yes; with the exception of certain time-released meds that use cellulose as part of the time-release mechanism.
-It may be possible that enzyme products containing CELLULASE may break down the cellulose, causing more medication to be released.
+For the vast majority of medications — yes, with the exception of certain timed-release meds that use cellulose as part of the time-release mechanism.
+It may be possible that enzyme products containing cellulase may break down the cellulose, causing more medication to be released.
 Enzymes will not interact with or be affected by the active ingredient in medications or supplements.
-This includes anti-depressants, seizure meds, and any other pharmaceutical product.
-Since these products are designed to withstand the digestive enzymes found in the small intestine, then obviously, they will not be harmed by oral enzymes.
+This includes anti-depressants, seizure medications, and any other pharmaceutical product.
+Since these products are designed to withstand the digestive enzymes found in the small intestine, then obviously they will not be harmed by oral enzymes.

 Enzymes gradually lose their activity level once mixed in liquid or food.
-You can keep enzymes "good" longer by putting them in a cold drink, up to about four hours.
+You can preserve enzymes longer by putting them in a cold drink, up to about four hours.
 You can freeze the drink you mix them in for use later.